faptured/links/README.md

 ### Adding Attribution Details (Optional)

-If you want to add clip details, just write them below the front matter:
+If you want to add clip details, just write them below the front matter.

+**Important:** URLs must use markdown syntax to be clickable:

 ```yaml
 ---